 - is unacceptable in view of a client's expectation of a trustworthy and reliable service

-- demonstrates a serious lack of judgement given their position or role
+- demonstrates a serious lack of judgment given your position or role

-- brings into doubt their ability to make sound and competent decisions in the client's best interests
+- brings into doubt your ability to make sound and competent decisions in a client's best interests

 - demonstrates impropriety or unethical behaviour.

-Mr A worked as a fee earner in a large law firm, doing personal injury work.
-He was in poor health and responsible for looking after his elderly parents.
-As a result he got behind with his work.
-He did not explain to the firm that he was in difficulty in meeting work deadlines as he felt embarrassed.
-In one case he gave the client the impression during a telephone call that he had lodged proceedings on her matter, when in fact he had not, lodging them several days later.
-The matter came to light after Mr A owned up to a colleague.
-The firm investigated the matter and reported it to us.
-The client was informed but was happy with the situation and the firm decided to give Mr A a warning under its own disciplinary process.
+Mr A works as a fee earner in a large law firm, doing personal injury work.
+He is in poor health and responsible for looking after his elderly parents.
+As a result, he falls behind with his work.
+He does not explain to the firm that he is in difficulty in meeting work deadlines as he feels embarrassed.
+In one case he gives the client the impression during a telephone call that he has lodged proceedings on her matter, when in fact he has not, lodging them several days later.
+The matter comes to light after Mr A owns up to a colleague.
+The firm investigates the matter and reports it to us.
+The client is informed but is happy with the situation and the firm decides to give Mr A a warning under its own disciplinary process.

-We decided that it was necessary for us to fine Mr A in this case, and we were concerned about the risk he might pose to clients in the future.
-We therefore agreed with Mr A that he should be made subject to a s43 Order.
-We also published our decision.
+We decide it is necessary for us to fine Mr A in this case, and we are concerned about the risk he might pose to clients in the future.
+We therefore agree with Mr A that he should be made subject to a s43 Order.
+We also publish our decision.

 Who makes the s43 order?

-However, in certain circumstances we may decide to issue proceedings before the SDT seeking a s43 Order.
+However, in some cases we may decide to issue SDT proceedings seeking a s43 Order.
 Our reasons for doing so may include:

-- There are numerous individuals, such as solicitors as well as non-authorised persons being referred to the SDT and, therefore, in the interests of fairness it is appropriate for the s43 Order to be considered by the SDT
+- There are numerous other individuals, such as solicitors as well as you being referred to the SDT and therefore, in the interests of fairness, it is appropriate for the s43 Order to be considered by the SDT.

 - Serious conflicts of fact need to be resolved by cross examination.
-Generally we make our decisions about non-authorised persons based on the papers.
-We do not, as a general rule, need to ask the SDT to make the order simply because we are alleging a serious offence, such as dishonesty, which may be defended, or in order to assess the person's response.
-However, this will be necessary where that response, or the credibility of any witness, needs to be tested through oral evidence.
+Generally, we make our decisions about non-authorised persons based on the papers.
+We do not, as a general rule, need to ask the SDT to make the order simply because we are alleging a serious offence, even where defended by you.
+However, this will be necessary where that defence, or the credibility of any witness, needs to be tested through oral evidence.

 How we make disqualification decisions